meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Success Criteria

 - The function `get_relevant_video` returns `3-za-af.mp4` when you call the Cloud Function with the following question _"snow forecast for Eastern Cape"_.
-You can verify that by checking the logs and looking up _Relevant Video URI_ entry.
+Verify that this is the correct answer by watching the video (with the sound on) and looking up _Relevant Video URI_ entry in the Cloud Function Logs.

 ### Learning Resources